 Recipe by Vassily Katsoupas

-1 kg (about 2.2 pounds) fresh chanterelle mushrooms washed and patted dry
+1 kg (2.2 lb) fresh chanterelle mushrooms, washed and patted dry

 Peel of 1 orange

 1 spoonful of ginger cut julienne style into thin strips

 Put all ingredients in a pot and bring to boil, turn down heat to simmer for 40-50 minutes, skimming with a wooden spoon often.
 Serve with ice cream or Greek yogurt.
 Keep in a sterilized jar.